Partnership with Biocartis

 In January 2018, we announced a partnership with Biocartis to develop and commercialize a fully automated SeptiCyte™ LAB test for use on the Biocartis’ sample-to-answer real-time PCR Idylla™ platform.

-2 minutes handling time and only 75 minutes for results.
+2 minutes handling time.
+Less than 90 minutes for results.

 The combination of Immunexpress’ SeptiCyte™ technology with Biocartis’ Idylla™ platform empowers physicians to swiftly differentiate sepsis from SIRS in critically ill patients.